digitallawyer/openlegaldictionary/_definitions/classici.md

 ---
 title: Classici
 permalink: "/definitions/classici.html"
 body: In the Roman law.
-Per* sons employed ln servile duties on hoard of vessels.
+Per* sons employed in servile duties on hoard of vessels.
   Cod.
 11, 12
 published_at: '2018-07-07'
 layout: post